faisalnoor87/Battleship/README.md

 * Right click on Battleship project And Select Set as StartUp Project.
 * Start the application.

-## End to end test
-* Go to Battleship.E2E.Tests then open GameControllerTests.cs file and run all tests
-* It setup the the board and battleship and starting attacking on specified locations.

 ## Endpoints
 * http://localhost/battleship/api/setup - Setup board and battleship
 ```